 For more information on this nasal spray and to download the Patient Information Leaflet please go to:

-Who shouldn't be given this nasal spray vaccination?
+Who shouldn't be given this nasal spray flu vaccination?

-- Are allergic to eggs, egg proteins, gentamicin, gelatin or any of the other ingredients of the spray
+- Is allergic to eggs, egg proteins, gentamicin, gelatine or any of the other ingredients of the nasal spray flu vaccine.

-- Have a very weak immune system for any reason
+- Has a very weak immune system for any reason.

-- Are taking aspirin or any medicine that has aspirin in it
+- Is taking aspirin or any medicine that has aspirin in it.

 Advice for faith communities

-Some faith groups accept the use of porcine gelatin in medical products – the decision is, of course, up to you.
-For further information about porcine gelatin and this nasal flu vaccine, see:
+Some faith groups accept the use of porcine gelatine in medical products – the decision is, of course, up to you.
+For further information about porcine gelatine and this nasal flu vaccine, see: